useflashpunk/useflashpunk.github.io/_posts/2001-01-02-keyboard-and-mouse-input.md

 }
 {% endhighlight %}

-Input's [check()][5] function will return true if the specified key is held down on the corresponding frame of that update, otherwise it will return false.
+Input's [check()][input-check] function will return true if the specified key is held down on the corresponding frame of that update, otherwise it will return false.

-Specific key states
---
+<h2 id="specific-key-states">Specific Key States</h2>

 Sometimes you want to check the state of a key more specifically, though, such as whether it was just pressed, or perhaps if it was just released.
 FlashPunk provides simple functions for this purpose as well, which are used similarly like this: